CrystalTechSAS/jcrystal_documentation/clients/getting_started/angular.md

 			//.setServerUrl(PROD_SERVER_URL);
 	}
     ```
-    Where `<AngularAppPath>` is path of your Angular application in your computer.
+    Where `<AngularAppPath>` is the path of your Angular application in your computer.

     This is what’s happening on each of the lines of the code above: